-- the order of the system of equations to be solved is augmented (vs. reduced) of one unit for each added constraint; the impact on the matrix bandwidth is however analogous; - the assembled stiffness matrix is bordered with further minors, but not otherwise manipulated; - the basis for the reaction force vectors clearly appears from the formulation. - the equivalence between non-zero imposed displacements and a suitable sets of external loads does not appear evident according to the present formulation.
+- the assembled stiffness matrix is bordered with further minors, but not otherwise manipulated; - the basis for the reaction force vectors clearly appears from the formulation. - the equivalence between non-zero imposed displacements and a suitable sets of external loads does not appear evident according to the present formulation.